89Q12/M3E5/README.md

   - the standard prefix is - but it's changeable with -prefix arg
   - basic Moderation commands
   - profile shows you your writer rank/xp and warnings
-  - Music player has still some bugs
+  - Music player has still some bugs DEPRECATED!
       - youtube/playlists
       - Soundcloud/playlists
   - Welcome image